 The organization provides needed health services directly or by referral, and:

-retains documentation of the resident’s and his or her family’s known medical history, including immunizations, operations, medications, and medical conditions and illnesses; and
+retains documentation of the resident’s and family’s known medical history, including immunizations, operations, medications, and medical conditions and illnesses; and

-provides the information to the resident and/or his or her legal guardian upon request.
+provides the information to the resident and/or their legal guardian upon request.

+RTX 10.04

+To promote physical health and development of healthful habits, residents are provided with nutritious meals and snacks, and engaged in adequate exercise.

+Interpretation: Special diets should be planned to meet the modified needs of individual residents, as needed.

-FP RTX 10.04
+FP RTX 10.05